Exciting Community Engagement Strategies for Plan-Making

 Otherwise the experience will be valuable in either getting everyone on the same page or accentuating exactly what the differences of opinion are.
 Many folks and some ethnic groups really are quite bad at reading maps and understanding spatial relationships, so allow them another opportunity to master that information.

-The drawback to field trips of all types as community engagement is that the degree of advanced planning required is quite high, and participation is limited, unless your field trip is appropriate for a procession of private autos.
+The drawback to field trips of all types as community engagement is that the degree of advance planning required is quite high, participation is limited, and costs per participant are high unless your field trip is appropriate for a procession of private autos.

 Focus groups are used extensively in marketing, but they can be very useful in planning.
 Of all the techniques, the focus group really does need professional administration if you can afford it.
 If not, have an educated leader in your own group read up on the technique and lead the group.